Offender Rehabilitation (more information on this can be found in News)

-Jonathan Aitken writes, broadcast and lectures extensively on Criminal Justice issues particularly the Rehabilitation of Offenders.
-His latest publication Meaningful Mentoring was published by the Centre for Social Justice on April 22nd 2014
+The Revd Jonathan Aitken writes, broadcast and lectures extensively on Criminal Justice issues particularly the Rehabilitation of Offenders.
+He wrote three reports for the Centre for Social Justice:

 PRESS RELEASE FROM THE CENTRE FOR SOCIAL JUSTICE April 22 2014